AoifeW123/Calander/README.md

 Asthetic or non essential requirements

+As a user, I would like to have the calander format the text into a readable structure.

 #### User Stories

 As a user, I would like to be able to retrieve my files and view them in a clear format.